nasa/CompDam_DGD/utilities/abaqus-python-addpkg/readme.md

 A command line tool for managing python packages in the python installation used by Abaqus/CAE

 Abaqus/CAE uses a relatively old version of python (2.7.3) that is separate from other installations of python.
 While the Abaqus python installation includes `numpy` it does not include other python packages that provide helpful functionality in python scripts for Abaqus/CAE, e.g. `scipy`.
-This script utilizes [anaconda](https://www.anaconda.com/download/) to install a mirror of the Abaqus python environment so that conda automatically manages the versions and dependency requirements in order to facilitate installing python packages into the Abaqus/CAE python installation.
+This script utilizes [anaconda](https://www.anaconda.com/download/) to install a mirror of the Abaqus python environment so that anaconda automatically manages the versions and dependency requirements in order to facilitate installing python packages into the Abaqus/CAE python installation.

 ## Installation